Healing in Water: Integrating Somatic Experiencing and Hakomi into Watsu® Therapy

 Trauma-Informed Aquatic Therapy

-Integrating Somatic Experiencing® and Hakomi® within Watsu® offers a unique trauma-informed approach that supports deep nervous system regulation, safety, and connection.
+Integrating Somatic Experiencing® and Hakomi® within Watsu® offers a unique trauma-informed approach.
+This approach supports deep nervous system regulation, safety, and connection.

 This gentle integration can help: